gcewing/logisim-cad/README.md

 aligned better with the grid.
 Port dots on component symbols are only displayed when a port does not have a wire attached to it.

-Some options have been added, on a new Rendering tab of the Project Options
+Some options have been added, on a new Schematics tab of the Project Options
 window:

 * Base Stroke Width